-SECTION II
+SECTION II 1

-Cost 30%
+Cost 2 30%

-Net selling price (cash consideration) 20% 20 19 15
+Net selling price (cash consideration) 3 20% 20 19 15

-Cost savings 5% 2 2 4
+Cost savings 4 5% 2 2 4

-Value-added benefits 5% 2 2 5
+Value-added benefits 5 5% 2 2 5

 SUBTOTAL 24 23 24

 SECTIONS I and II TOTAL 100% 81 77 84

 Award

-- Only the bids meeting the minimum requirements in Section I are considered in Section II. - The institution may want to disclose to the suppliers in its request for bids the various pricing elements that will be taken into consideration for the evaluation of the cost criteria (e.g. net selling price, life cycle costs). - The net selling price is the cash consideration payable by an institution (i.e. price after normal and educational discounts minus any in-kind contribution). - Considers the impact on other life cycle costs, such as energy use, operations and maintenance, consumables, etc. - Considers other benefits offered to the institution, such as additional support, training, etc. Excludes consideration of any in-kind contribution, since this contribution is already factored in the net selling price and considered in a previous evaluation criterion.
+- Only the bids meeting the minimum requirements in Section I are considered in Section II. - The institution may want to disclose to the suppliers in its Request for bids the various pricing elements that will be taken into consideration for the evaluation of the cost criteria (e.g. net selling price, life-cycle costs). - The net selling price is the cash consideration payable by an institution (i.e. price after normal and educational discounts minus any in-kind contribution). - Considers the impact on other life-cycle costs, such as energy use, operations and maintenance, consumables, etc. - Considers other benefits offered to the institution, such as additional support, training, etc. Excludes consideration of any in-kind contribution, since this contribution is already factored in to the net selling price and considered in a previous evaluation criterion.
 No separate additional consideration should be given to in-kind contributions.

-The institution selects the supplier with the highest total score.
-In this case it is Supplier 3.
+The institution selects Supplier 3, which has the highest total score.